Hot Tubs Report Woman-in-Spa

 • Makes for a great spa experience

-How Long After Adding Chlorine Can You Use Hot Tub
+How Long After Adding Chlorine Can you Use Hot Tub?

 So how soon can you use hot tub after adding chemicals?
 Generally speaking, you should not get into your hot tub right after adding chlorine or other chemicals.
 This is really due to the high concentration of it in your hot tub water.
 Give it some time for the chemicals to dissipate and to disperse fully in the hot tub water.
 Doing this will help avoid any concentrated areas of the chemical.